espressif/esp32-c3-book-en/README.md

 cargo install mdbook
 ```

-Then you can clone the respository and start a development server by running:
+Then you can clone the repository and start a development server by running:

 ```shell
 git clone https://github.com/espressif/esp32-c3-book-en